Shinto and Buddhism - Japanese religions

-Buddhism was introduced to Japan from China in the middle of the 6th
+Buddhism in the eastern Asia developed in China, then it was introduced into Japan in the middle of the 6th century.

 Many temples were built in every area under government patronage, and it spread throughout the country.

-Then, the Zen Buddhism was brought to Japan in the Period by priests who studied in China, and it flourished principally as the religion of samurai.
+Then, the Zen Buddhism was brought to Japan in the Period by priests who studied in China.

 And Buddhism has been deeply rooted in the life of Japanese people together with Shinto.

-Preists or nuns reside in the temple, and they practice ascetic exercises and Buddhist ceremony, and Buddha statues are enshrined.
+Priests or nuns reside in the temple, and they practice ascetic exercises and hold the Buddhist ceremonies.

 People go to the Buddhist temple with their own family's tomb during the Bon Festival in August and equinoctial week.

 In Buddhism, the soul of the ancestor came back at that time.

 The Buddhist priests usually shave their heads and wear a Buddhist priest's stole.